When do you set your goals for the year ahead?

 There is no hard and fast rule that says we must do our planning for the year in January.
 In fact, waiting till the new year to set our goals can undermine our achievement of them.
 If we turn our minds to our goals and our annual plan when we get back to the office in mid to late January, it will be February before we lock them down.
 We realistically then won’t start properly implementing our plans until March by which time we are down to having 9 months left in the year!
 Only 9 out of 12 months left to achieve what we have planned for a whole year.
 The whole first quarter gone just on holidaying and planning.
 We are behind before we even begin!

-So, I recommend locking in your annual plan and goals before the year starts.
+So, I recommend locking in your annual plan and goals before the new year rolls around.
 This can be done by setting aside time in October or November so that when you hit the office in January, you are completely focused and have a full 12 months to work your way towards achieving your aims.

 Getting your goals and plan for the year ahead locked in place well before January allows you to hit the ground running.
 Often you will have started working towards the goals before the year end, giving you a head start.
 It can also rejuvenate your achievement of your current year’s goals – in reviewing the year as you plan for the next, you are likely to get a boost in motivation to knock off a few of those goals for the current year that have lapsed or need an extra injection of focus and drive.

 I hear your cries of “I barely have time to eat lunch in November and December, let alone take a chunk of time out for planning”.
-With that in mind, perhaps schedule now in your 2020 diary, time for your 2021 planning in October and November.
+With that in mind, perhaps schedule now in your diary for next year, time for your planning in October and November.
 You don't need to do it one chunk of time.
 If carving a sufficient block in one hit isn't possible, break it down to smaller, more achievable, blocks of time.